Tested by NexraGear Tech Team | Last Updated: May 2026

 | Overall (Weighted) | 8.5/10 | 7.3/10 | Gen 4 |

-Rating Rationale: Gen 4’s Smart Sensing and longer support window justify its premium for committed users.
+Rating Rationale: Gen 4’s Smart Sensing, exclusive Cardiovascular Age, recessed sensors, and longer support window justify its premium for committed users.
 Gen 3 remains viable for price-sensitive buyers, but its “expiration date” for meaningful updates looms as Oura focuses engineering on Gen 4.

 The Return Pattern Data